 The colorful and joyous festival of Ganesh Chaturthi is one of the most important festivals of the country mythological and culturally.
-Being a cultural festival Ganesh Chaturthi brings people of different cast, creed and religions comes together to.
+Being a cultural festival Ganesh Chaturthi brings people of a different cast, creed, and religions come together to.
 This 10 Days festival is celebrated with all zeal and enthusiasm throughout the country.
-The starting of the festival is called Ganesh Chaturthi and the 10th and the last day of this festival is called Ganesh Visarjan and also goes by the name of Anant Chaturdashi.
-And here in this post we are going to discuss about Ganesh Visarjan in India and its importance.
+The starting of the festival is called Ganesh Chaturthi and the 10th and the last day of this festival are called Ganesh Visarjan and also goes by the name of Anant Chaturdashi.
+And here in this post, we are going to discuss Ganesh Visarjan in India and its importance.

 - Ganesh Chaturthi – Legend, Origin and Celebration

 - Ganesh Visarjan in India

 - The Eco-Friendly Ganesha Visarjan